TingyiZhang/Single-Cycle-ARM-Data-Path/README.md

 # Single-Cycle-ARM-Data-Path
-A design of simplifide ARM-like CPU.
+A design of simplified ARM-like CPU.

 It supports the following instructions: